saimoomedits/dotfiles/.github/README.md

 * press `super(windows key) + f1` :smile:
 * the dock can be opened by hovering bottom edge of primary screen
-* the dashboard/notifcenter can be opened by hovering over the right-edge
 * the control-Center can either be opened by keybinding `super(windows key) + a` or <br>
     by click on the wifi/battery icon in bar